To be eligible for the award, an applicant must meet the following requirements:

 - General: No more than $10,000 of the total grant can be used for capital expenditures or equipment.
 The award may only be used for direct project expenses, not for institutional overhead.

-- Salary: The award may be used to cover salaries for post-docs equivalent to the percent effort devoted to the project.
-Salaries or other compensation for students, including but not limited to both undergraduate and graduate students, are not allowed.
-Please note that PI’s salary is limited to 10 percent of the total award amount.
+- Salary: The award may be used to cover salaries for post-docs equivalent to the percentage of effort devoted to the project.
+Please note that PI’s salary is limited to 10% of the total award amount.

 - Travel: The award may not be used for travel, meetings, professional fees, publication fees, etc.